Audrey Geisel: Marriage to Ted Geisel (a.k.a. Dr. Seuss)

 Audrey met Seuss and his first wife, Helen Palmer, at a party in La Jolla.
 Of their first meeting she said, "As we went through the line, I noticed that when we got to Dr. Seuss, the inflection of the person introducing us was slightly different […] I thought, 'Well, it's for some reason.'
 Being my facetious best, I said, 'Dr. Seuss, you must have a very interesting specialty.
 The right or the left nostril?'
 And I remember him looking at me kind of startled and making no response."
 The two couples became friends and later Audrey and Theodor began an affair, about which she said, "The feeling was that at his age you grab for the gusto.
 You don't wait.
 You don't think you have that much time."
-Devastated by her husband's affair with Dimond, Palmer died by suicide on October 23, 1967.
+Palmer died by suicide on October 23, 1967.
 In May 1968 Seuss wrote to friends, "Audrey and I are going to be married […] I am acquiring two daughters, aged nine and fourteen.
 I am rebuilding the house to take care of the influx.
 I am 64 years old.
 I am marrying a woman seventeen years younger… I have not flipped my lid.
 This is not a sudden nutty decision… This is an inevitable, inescapable conclusion […] All I can ask you is to try to believe in me."
 Audrey divorced Edmunds Dimond on 21 June 1968.